mpandav/tibco-cloud-usability/tibagent-monitor-docker-container/README.md

     Agent 'agent002' was configured

 ### 3. Create connect profile with accessKey and secretKey
-Start the agent with accessKey and secretKey so any application using this Key will be able to connect with onPrem and all the application connecting to this Host & configure port will be visible in TIBCO Cloud.<br/>
+Start the agent with accessKey and secretKey so any application using this Key will be able to connect with onPrem and all the application connecting to this Host & configure port will be visible in TIBCO Cloud.

     mpandav@mpandav-m1 TCI % ./tibagent_latest configure connect --accessSecret 0sIC3+xxxxxx --accessKey mpandav agent002
     Configuring connect [DONE]
     Connect 'agent002' was configured